Everything Is Connected And Why You Don't Feel It

 Asking for help makes it easier to let it go and let your mind rest.

-The focus of your request can be whatever you feel comfortable with such as your higher self, God, the universe, the buddha mind within you - it really doesn't matter.
+The focus of your request can be whatever you feel comfortable with such as your higher self, God, the universe, the buddha mind within you - it really doesn't matter because all of these are labels, images and concepts projected by your mind.

 What does matter is your intention and the spirit in which you ask, and I recommend an attitude of humility.